nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/configuration_set-up.md

 ---

 ### Creating Test Users and Groups
-1. Here we will create test users/employee, add them to groups and assign policies to both the user and the group.
+1. Here we will create  test user/employee and add them to a group.
 ```
 a.
 Search for Active Directory Users and Computers
 b.
 Right click testlab.local and create new Organizational Unit named "Employees"